flintcode/Etch-A-Sketch/README.md

 4. Utilized nested loops to create grid design
 5. Using dom to create functional buttons and interactivity
 6. Manipulating elements, functions and using developer tools to debug
+7. Created specific grid sizes  with interactive buttons to improve UX/UI (rather than grid alerts)